Lifetime Warranty

 FAQ

-DG94-00540A is the surface burner igniter, also called the top burner spark electrode.
-Its job is to create the spark that lights the gas at the surface burner when you turn the burner knob.
+DG94-00540A is the surface burner igniter, also known as the top burner spark electrode.
+It generates the spark required to ignite the gas at the surface burner when the burner knob is turned.

-Typical symptoms include a burner that will not spark, clicking at one burner with no ignition, delayed ignition, intermittent sparking, or a visibly cracked/chipped ceramic electrode.
-If the burner lights with a match but not from the knob, the igniter or its wire connection is a common suspect.
+Common symptoms include a burner that fails to spark, clicking without ignition, delayed ignition, intermittent sparking, or a visibly cracked or chipped ceramic electrode.
+If the burner ignites when using a match but fails to light via the knob, the igniter or its wire connection is likely the cause.

-On many Samsung gas ranges, this is a moderate repair.
-Expect roughly 20 to 45 minutes depending on burner access and whether the cooktop needs to be lifted.
-Common tools are a screwdriver, nut driver, and needle-nose pliers.
-Before starting, disconnect power to the range and shut off the gas supply.
-Take a photo of wire routing before removing the old electrode so the new one is installed the same way.
+Replacing this part is a moderate repair that typically takes 20 to 45 minutes, depending on the ease of access to the burner and whether the cooktop requires lifting.
+You will need a screwdriver, nut driver, and needle-nose pliers.
+Always disconnect the power and shut off the gas supply before beginning.
+We recommend taking a photo of the wire routing before removing the old electrode to ensure the new one is installed correctly.

-Check that the burner cap is seated correctly, the burner head ports are clean, and the electrode gap/position matches the original.
-Also inspect the spark wire for damage, moisture around the electrode, and signs of grease or food buildup causing weak spark grounding.
-If none of the burners spark, the issue may be with the spark module, switch harness, or power supply rather than the electrode itself.
+Ensure the burner cap is seated properly, the burner head ports are clean, and the electrode gap and position match the original setup.
+Inspect the spark wire for damage, check for moisture around the electrode, and look for grease or food buildup that might interfere with the spark grounding.
+If none of the burners spark, the issue may stem from the spark module, switch harness, or power supply rather than the electrode itself.